marc-rene/Open_A-Life/README.md

   - Traders/Travellers also qualify as a faction.
 They don't hold land but travel to targetted cells based on certain conditions.

   - Diseases act like Traders, except they just enter into adjacent territory

+# API

+The API folder is where all of our API files shall be.
+The required files and their responsibility are as follows:

+ -